joeldev/ADNKit/README.md

     NSLog(@"post created! %@", post ?: error);
 }];
 ```
 Using the model objects directly lets you set them up completely (such as setting post.annotations).
-There is not a convenience method for everything, so more advanced situations are intended to be handled by creating the model object, setting it up how you want it, and then sending it to the server.
+There is not a convenience method for everything, so more advanced situations are intended to be handled by creating the model object, setting it up how you want it, and then handing it directly to an ANKClient method.

 # Documentation

-Documentation is currently being kept [on the wiki](https://github.com/joeldev/ADNKit/wiki).
+There are many interesting articles and documentation [on the wiki](https://github.com/joeldev/ADNKit/wiki).

 # Dependencies
 ADNKit uses the following dependencies: